Azure/MachineLearningNotebooks/automl/README.md

 |label|string|data_train|X, y, X_valid, y_valid|Which column in data_train represents the label|
 |columns|Array of strings|data_train||*Optional* Whitelist of columns to use for features|
 |cv_splits_indices|Array of integers|data_train||*Optional* List of indexes to split the data for cross validation|

+<a name="preprocessing"></a>
+## Data pre-processing and featurization
+If you use "preprocess=True", the following data preprocessing steps are performed automatically for you:

+1. Dropping high cardinality or no variance features
+    - Features with no useful information are dropped from training and validation sets.
+These include features with all values missing, same value across all rows or with extremely high cardinality (e.g., hashes, IDs or GUIDs).
+2. Missing value imputation
+    - For numerical features, missing values are imputed with average of values in the column.
+    - For categorical features, missing values are imputed with most frequent value.
+3. Generating additional features
+    - For DateTime features: Year, Month, Day, Day of week, Day of year, Quarter, Week of the year, Hour, Minute, Second.
+    - For Text features: Term frequency based on bi-grams and tri-grams, Count vectorizer.
+4. Transformations and encodings
+    - Numeric features with very few unique values are transformed into categorical features.

 <a name="pythoncommand"></a>
 # Running using python command